gesslar/mud-feeds-to-discord/README.md

 DISCORD_UPDATE_CHANNEL_ID=XXXXXXXXXXXXXXXXXX
 RETRY_TIMEOUT=5000
 ```

+### Step 4

+Write a command to write files to the directory in which the Node.js app is watching.

 ## JSON file format
 The files must be in JSON format and must include the following properties